 Dazed Digital: What's the idea behind the piece?

-Mitch Stratten: Three women create a clearing in a classroom environment.
-They physically shift the dead space through the transferral of energy.
-The project is narrative and conceptual and is about physical processes and created systems.
-Whether working through ideas in the mind, learning new skills, constructing, performing or experiencing the film – there is the reality and surreality in the project that bleed into one another.
+Mitch Stratten: Three humans create a clearing in an educational facility.
+They physically shift the environment through the transferral of energy.
+The project consists of conceptual and narrative aspects but is ultimately feeling based.
+Whether working through ideas in the mind, learning new processes and skills, constructing systems, performing or experiencing the film – there is the reality and surreality in the project that bleed into one another.

 “The wall idea is a total cliché in itself.
-My challenge was to pull this off in earnest with a totally different meaning” – Mitch Stratten
+The challenge was to overcome this in earnest with a totally different meaning” – Mitch Stratten

 DD: How did it come together in rehearsal and shooting?